Loading...

 2. prompt: what you want Claude to do.
 Claude figures out which tools to use based on the task.

 3. options: configuration for the agent.
-This example uses allowedTools to restrict Claude to Read, Edit, and Glob, and permissionMode: "acceptEdits" to auto-approve file changes.
+This example uses allowedTools to pre-approve Read, Edit, and Glob, and permissionMode: "acceptEdits" to auto-approve file changes.
 Other options include systemPrompt, mcpServers, and more.
 See all options for Python or TypeScript.

 The async for loop keeps running as Claude thinks, calls tools, observes results, and decides what to do next.
 Each iteration yields a message: Claude's reasoning, a tool call, a tool result, or the final outcome.
 The SDK handles the orchestration (tool execution, context management, retries) so you just consume the stream.
 The loop ends when Claude finishes the task or hits an error.